Supreme Court lays out new test for determining when public officials can be sued for blocking users on social media

 The cases before the Supreme Court

-The first case, involving Port Huron city manager James Freed, arose after resident Kevin Lindke posted comments to Freed's Facebook page that criticized the city's handling of the COVID-19 pandemic.
+The first case, involving Port Huron city manager James Freed, stemmed from comments resident Kevin Lindke posted to Freed's Facebook page that criticized the city's handling of the COVID-19 pandemic.
 Freed had a private Facebook profile that he converted to a public page after he was named city manager in 2014.
 The page identified him as a "public figure," and listed a Port Huron website and email address, as well as City Hall for the physical address associated with the page.

 Freed wore a city manager's pin in the profile photo, and he used the page to share information about city programs, his work as city manager and, in early 2020, updates about the pandemic.
 He also shared personal updates.